Lande21/RolandeU.github.io/README.md

-***Date : September 17th,2024 *** Grad school , Sunday, i went to church!!!
+***Date : September 18th,2024 *** Grad school , day, i went to church!!!
 Congratulations for finishing 3rd week!
 Had a lot of mini cake
 # RolandeU.github.io

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....